 Healthy soil helps to build and deepen the roots of the lawn as well as promote better water utilization.

-Healthy soil can digest fertilizers more effectively, improving lawn growth using less fertilizer.
+Biologically active soil can digest fertilizers more effectively, improving lawn growth using less fertilizer.

 Healthy Soil will help neutralize soil pH levels.